-Georgian’s winter semester is about to begin, with most courses being delivered remotely (online).
+Georgian’s fall semester is underway, with courses being delivered remotely (online) and in person.

-Our student advisors have some tips to help you succeed, especially for those new to college or who’ve never taken an online course.
+Our student success advisors have some tips to help you succeed, especially for those new to college.

-- Designate a quiet, comfortable space for learning, free from distractions like your phone.
+- If studying remotely, designate a quiet, comfortable space for learning, free from distractions like your phone.

 - Take time at the beginning of each course to understand what’s expected of you.
-Every course and instructor will be different.
+Every course and professor will be different.